lekoenig/Riverine_Hypoxia/README.md

         - Received from J. Blaszczak 14 June 2019
         - Contains spreadsheet with summary information of metabolism estimates from each site as well as information about slope, elevation, and catchment area identified from NHDPlusV2 using the COMID of each site

-2. The "R" folder contains .R files containing functions used in the main analysis script.
+2. The "R" folder contains .R files that store any functions used in the main analysis script.

 The root folder the primary analysis files.
 "Hypoxia_spatial.R" is a script that brings in the raw data, projects the data into a single, uniform coordinate reference system (WGS84), and creates and initial plot of the data sites.